Job Title: Clinical Fellow in General Medicine

 Who We're Looking For:

-We are looking for motivated individuals to join our August 2025 intake.
+We are looking for motivated individuals.
 Candidates should have completed their foundation training or an equivalent and be eager to further develop their skills and experience.
 This role is perfect for doctors who are passionate about advancing their careers in medicine and enhancing their medical expertise in a supportive and innovative environment.

-For an informal discussion please contact Dr M Finn, Clinical Director for Acute Services on m.finn@health.gov.je, for HR related queries please contact Sol Bradbury on S.Bradbury@gov.je
+For an informal discussion please contact Dr David Hopkins, Interim Chief of Service for Medicine on D.Hopkins@health.gov.je, for HR related queries please contact Sol Bradbury on S.Bradbury@gov.je

 The Post